tkofb/tkofb/README.md

-# hi there, i'm benard kihiuria 👋
+# hi there, i'm benard 👋

 🎓 **student @ the university of maryland**
 🖥️ **major:** computer science